runtimeverification/proof-generation/README.md

 $ python3 -m scripts.benchmark eval/* output.csv
 ```

 This will take a while (~40 min on a laptop with Intel i7 CPUs and 16 gigs of memory).
+This also includes the running example of `two-counters`.

 When it finishes, `output.csv` will contain performance statistics on proof generation and proof checking (the time to generate proof parameters such as execution traces is not included).
 The columns in `output.csv` correspond to the columns in Table 1 of our paper in the following way: